 (I wonder, could I put an image in the anume entry?
 It's a pity it's blank! :P)

 The story of Mouryou no Hako (or "Box of evil spirits" in loose translation) is a dark mystery taking place in postwar Japan that follows a group of investigators solving a case concerning bizarre murders of schoolgirls, whose bodies were dismembered and stuffed into boxes.
 The distinctive features of this story are supernatural Shinto elements and complex non-chronological storytelling.
-The latter is supposed to make the series more thought-provoking, and it did make my brain work quite a lot... until I realized it's done for a fundamentally wrong purpose.
+The latter, apparently, was supposed to make the series more thought-provoking, and it did make my brain work quite a lot... until I realized it's done for a fundamentally wrong purpose.
 Unlike in Paranoia Agent or Boogiepop Phantom where the puzzle is put together step by step and the non-chronological storytelling is employed to make this process more interesting, here it's used to make the series as baffling as possible until one of the characters simply explains everything.
 Moreover, we don't see how he looks for evidence and comes to his conclusions - they're presented as facts, as if he knew everything beforehand.

 Besides, the anime spends 2 episodes showing the characters sitting round the table as they drink tea and discuss the Mouryou phenomenon, using myriad of facts from Shinto and folklore.
 While I love everything supernatural and thought-provoking, that explanation turns out way too long and complicated: the main idea is pretty clear, but the details are very confusing and have little to do with the actual investigation.
 And exactly like with the previous aspect, the show could have revealed the nature of Mouryou gradually in the course of the story by making the characters investigate it, instead of subjecting the viewer and the characters to being lectured in an almost indecipherable manner by a certain guy who just happens to know everything beforehand.

-Speaking of positives, however, I like that the show takes place in a historical setting and that it's performed in classic noir style, rare for anime.
+Speaking of the positives, however, I like that the show takes place in a historical setting and that it's performed in classic noir style, rare for anime.
 Also, I really enjoy how dark and mature the story is as it touches upon very serious topics, and eventually the whole "Box of evil spirits" phenomenon turns out to be a powerful and surreal allegory of how the evil emerges and grows in a lonely and suffering heart.
 In other words, I like the show's themes, setting & dark mood, but not the actual way of storytelling it employs .

 ANIMATION & SOUND